To plant a garden is to believe in tomorrow – Audrey Hepburn

-Taking place over 8 months in 2021, between March and November, the residency looks to creatively explore the health and material elements of Public Green Space using the Spode Rose Garden as the base, with themes including:
+Taking place over 12 months in, between May, 2021 and May, 2022, the residency looks to creatively explore the health and material elements of Public Green Space using the Spode Rose Garden as the base, with themes including:

 Public Green Space - What’s it for?
 Who’s it for?
 What is its history and development?
 How do we/should we use public space?
 How do we / should we access public space?
 Who can access public space and what are the barriers to that?

 The role of the garden in mental and physical well-being.

 The role of plants in a healthy garden